Sunday, August 21, 2011

 "Sure," we said.
 Like we were leaving anyway.

 When we got in front of the practice building there was a line of cars behind us.
-She couldn't get the van door open - it got stuck and freaked out the way those computerized automatic doors do when you jump the gun and yank on them too soon - something Ellie always does.
-She continued to struggle while the horns honked and her father lectured about proper van-door-protocol.
+She couldn't get the van door open - it has a tendency to stick.
+She struggled while horns honked and Jeff fussed.
 I sat quietly, listening to the last echo of Normal.

 When she finally managed to extricate herself from the vehicle, she sighed and stomped off down the sidewalk.
-She didn't look back and the last thing I heard her mumble was Crap!
+She didn't look back.
+The last thing I heard her say was crap.

 12 comments: